SystemsApproach/private5g/cloud.rst

    * `port-end`: Ending port number.
    * `protocol`:  Protocol (`TCP|UDP`) for the endpoint.
-   * `mbr.uplink`, `mbr.downlink`: Maximum bitrate for devices communicating with this
+   * `mbr.uplink`, `mbr.downlink`: Maximum bitrate for devices communicating with this application.
-     application:
    * `traffice-class`: Traffic class for devices communicating with this application.

 * `enterprise`: Link to an `Enterprise` object that owns this application.
 May be left empty to indicate a global application that may be used by multiple enterprises.

-Note that Aether's *Slice* abstraction is similar to 3GPP's specification of a "slice".
-The `Slice` model definition includes a combination of 3GPP-specified identifiers (e.g., `sst` and `sd`), and details about the underlying implementation (e.g., `upf` denotes the UPF implementation for the Core's user plane).
-The `Slice` model also includes fields related to RAN slicing, with the Runtime Control subsystem responsible for stitching together end-to-end connectivity across the RAN, Core, and Fabric.
+Note that Aether's *Slice* abstraction is similar to 3GPP's specification of a "slice", but the `Slice` model includes a combination of 3GPP-specified identifiers (e.g., `sst` and `sd`), and details about the underlying implementation (e.g., `upf` denotes the UPF implementation for the Core's user plane).
+The `Slice` model also includes fields related to RAN slicing, with the Service Orchestrator responsible for stitching together end-to-end connectivity across the RAN, Core, and Fabric.

 6.4.3 QoS Profiles
 ~~~~~~~~~~~~~~~~~~